 Planning District Commission staff continued work on implementation of the Comprehensive Economic Development Strategic Plan in coordination with the Lynchburg Regional Business Alliance.
 The Commission places a high priority on the continued development and implementation of the regional economic development strategic plan.

 Workforce Development

 The Central Virginia Workforce Development staff continue to shape the region's workforce development by coordinating with service providers.
-Beginning July 1, 2020, the PDC transferred direct operation of the Workforce Board's Youth Program to HumanKind, the Workforce Board's contract vendor.
+HumanKind serves as the Workforce Board's contract vendor providing direct services.